ApoorvaPa/ApoorvaPa/README.md

 - 🧠 Exploring the edges of AI — from LLMs to GNNs and agentic pipelines
 - 👓 Built emotion-aware smart glasses for autism support
 - 🛡️ Currently developing ByteFence — an AI-powered antivirus with behavior-based analysis
-- ✨ I believe in building tech that actually helps people
+- ✨ I believe in building tech that actually helps people (in the right ways)

 ---